brettrjones/gotvptop/docs_for_building/READ_ME_FIRST.txt

+If you are unfamilar with GoTvPtoP you might want to read GoTvPtoP_Terminology.txt

-After the tools and enviroment to build has been setup
+After the tools and enviroment to build in your enviroment has been setup.

 paths can get to long if building in a subfolder with a long paths Check the source code out into short path folder like F:/gotvptop